cloudflare/workers-docs/src/content/archive/recipes/country-blocking.md

   let countryBlocked = countries.has(country)

-  // If it's on the blocked list, give back a 403 if (countryBlocked){
+  // If it's on the blocked list, give back a 403 if (countryBlocked) {
-    return new Response("This page not available in your country", { status: 403, statusText: "Forbidden" })
+    return new Response('This page not available in your country', {
+      status: 403,
+      statusText: 'Forbidden',
+    })
   }

   // Catch-all return of the original response